Veraclins/veather/README.md

 Veather is a simple weather app that displays the weather reports of top 15 most populated cities in the world by default as well as the report of the current city of the user when the user gives it location access.
 It also has a search input through which you can search any city around the world and get the current weather report of that city.

-The app can be accessed on [veatherz on vercel](https://veatherz.vercel.app)
+The app can be accessed on [veatherz on vercel](https://veatherz.vercel.app) and a video demonstration is available [here](https://www.loom.com/share/0d9c2117f9b34e12a4ee553d9aed57a7)

 ## Features